Houston - Special Exhibits

 A bucolic view of Florence, Italy from the nearby hills, Renaissance splendor of the Map of the Chain, the Della Robbia flowers and fruits compositions, the flowers of Gentile da Fabriano, the gentle Tuscan hills, underworld remains of Etruscan and Roman ancestors.
 These are the sources of inspiration for Annamaria Brenti’s handmade quilting journey in the city where she grew up.

 Hands All Around

-Artists from all around the world incorporate influences from their own cultures into the design and technique of their quilts.
-This prestigious, long-running international showcase will include recent quilts by international artists who create works inspired by such.
+Artists from around the world incorporate influences from their own cultures into the design and technique of their quilts.
+This prestigious, long-running international showcase includes a variety of recent quilts from international artists.

 In Celebration of the Doll

 An exuberant exhibit of dolls highlighting the amazing artistry of cloth dollmakers from around the world.
 You'll see a wonderful variety of over 120 creations that are realistic, humorous, and fanciful.

 Inspired by Endangered Species